 - Experiment to learn.
 Probably the most significant impact of Eric Ries’ work in Lean Startup is the popularization of the experimentation mindset, the application of fundamental concepts of the scientific method to business.
 This mindset can be applied to process improvement following what Ries calls a validated learning strategy.
 From a process point of view, the strategy is to first identify an improvement hypothesis along the lines of “We think doing X will improve Y”.
 Second, run a short experiment by trying it out in a controlled manner, with measurements in place to see the effect of the change.
 Third, observe what happens to determine the efficacy of X and whether you need to evolve X and run a follow up experiment (double-loop learning).
 An experimentation mindset reinforces and often speeds up the strategy of continuous learning.
 As we pointed out earlier, to enable an experimentation mindset within your organization as a leader you must establish a safe environment where experimentation is encouraged and rewarded.

 - Measure what counts.
 When it comes to measurement, context counts.
 What are you hoping to improve?
 Quality?
 Time to market?
 Staff morale?
 Customer satisfaction?
 Combinations thereof?
-Every person, team, and organization has their own improvement priorities, and their own ways of working, so they will have their own set of measures that they gather to provide insight into how their doing and more importantly how to proceed.
+Every person, team, and organization has their own improvement priorities, and their own ways of working, so they will have their own set of measures that they gather to provide insight into how they’re doing and more importantly how to proceed.
 And these measures evolve over time as their situation and priorities evolve.
 The implication is that your measurement strategy must be flexible and fit for purpose, and it will vary across teams.

 - Prefer long-lived stable teams.
 A very common trend in the agile community is the movement away from projects, and the project management mindset in general, to long-lived teams.
 Such teams evolve over time, people occasionally join the team and people occasionally leave the team, but the team itself may run for years.
 For example, Microsoft has had a team developing and sustaining Microsoft Word since 1981 with no end in sight.
 It’s important to note that this move away from project management in the agile community is not a move away from management but instead from the inherent risks and overhead of projects.